What is ROCE?

 From Year 1 to Year 2, NOPAT grew from $14 million to $18 million, while the capital employed rose from $110 million to $120 million under the same time frame.

-If we input those figures into the ROCE formula, the ROCE of this example company comes out to 15.2%.
+If we input those figures into the return on capital employed (ROCE) formula, the ROCE of our example company comes out to 15.2%.